apham727/aflac/README.md

 # Instrument Classification:
-Problem: Given a dataset of 2700 training files with unverified labels, predict the classification of the test data.
+Problem: Given a dataset of 2700 training files with unverified labels and 541 testing files with 10 classes each, predict the classification of the test data.

 ## Solution: CNN with XGBoost Pre-processing: